Frequently Asked Questions

 How do you make money?

 By selling my work, through galleries, shops and shows (both trade and retail), by running art workshops, undertaking residencies and doing commissions.
+I run my own gallery (see above), so make money from sales, and from the workshop run there.
+And I also offer a mentoring service, so am able to help others through my many years of experience in the world of craft.

 How do you price your work?